Texas Ranger Hall of Fame and Museum: 1-35 and University Parks Drive | PO Box 2570, Waco, TX 76702-2570 | (254)

 A charitable support foundation sanctioned by Texas DPS and affiliated with the Texas Ranger Hall of Fame in Waco.
 It provides scholarships for the children of active duty Texas Rangers, supports active and retired Texas Rangers, and supports the educational programs of the Hall of Fame and Museum.

-The Former Texas Rangers Foundation and Heritage Center in Fredericksburg
+The Former Texas Ranger Foundation - Fredericksburg (reorganized 1971)

-The Buckhorn Saloon Texas Ranger Museum in San Antonio
+The Buckhorn Saloon Texas Ranger Museum - San Antonio (opened 2006)

-A commercial for-profit Texas Ranger tourist attraction in San Antonio.
-It is affiliated with the Former Texas Rangers group in Fredericksburg.
+A popular commercial Texas Ranger attraction in San Antonio.
+Affiliated with the private Former Texas Rangers Foundation in Fredericksburg.

 We have been asked to post the following press release from the Texas Ranger Association Foundation:

 Waco -- The Texas Ranger Association Foundation (TRAF) was created in 1982

 Assist the Texas Ranger Hall of Fame and Museum in Waco to perpetuate the history and heritage of the Texas Rangers;

 a scholarship program for children of active Rangers;

 both active and retired, and their families in emergency relief and assistance.